eighty4/c2/examples/README.md

 ## Local Ubuntu with QEMU

+The following section is for Linux and OSX users.

 These QEMU scripts use `c2` to launch QEMU with Ubuntu initializing from the `cloud_init` directory.
 They explicitly use `qemu-system-x86_64` and can be tweaked for your OS architecture.

 Exit the QEMU VM with ctrl + a, release ctrl, press x.

+These scripts will run the globally installed `c2` or will run a released version of `c2` via `npx`.
+Run either script with `--dev` to build and run from the cloned repo sources.

 ### qemu_http.sh